balderdashy/sails-docs/upgrading/To1.0.md

   + add `methodOverride: require('method-override')()` to `sails.config.http.middleware`.
 * **The `router` middleware is no longer overrideable.**  The Express 4 router is used for routing both external and internal (aka &ldquo;virtual&rdquo;) requests.
 It&rsquo;s still important to have a `router` entry in `sails.config.http.middleware.order`, to delimit which middleware should be added _before_ the router, and which should be added after.
 * The query modifiers `lessThan`, `lessThanOrEqual`, `greaterThan`, and `greaterThanOrEqual` have been removed.
 Use the shorthand versions instead. i.e. `<`, `<=`, `>`, `>=`.
+* The [`add`](http://sailsjs.com/documentation/reference/blueprint-api/add-to) and [`remove`](http://sailsjs.com/documentation/reference/blueprint-api/remove-from) blueprint actions now require that the primary key of the child record to add or remove be supplied as part of the URL, rather than allowing it to be passed on the query string or in the body.
+* The [`destroy`](http://sailsjs.com/documentation/reference/blueprint-api/destroy) blueprint action now requires that the primary key of the record to destroy be supplied as part of the URL, rather than allowing it to be passed on the query string or in the body.

 ### Nested creates and updates